Delivery Diagnostic

 Fewer meetings.
 Cleaner decision rights.
 Teams that own their outcomes without waiting for escalation.

-Leadership can trace investment to business results.
+Leadership can see whether product and tech spend is creating business results.
 No more guessing whether engineering capacity is creating value.

 AI POCs that were stalling get a product operating model that lets them scale.
-Investment stops evaporating.
+Effort stops evaporating.

 A clear, prioritized roadmap that executive teams can use to drive change — with the evidence to build internal conviction.